 Today, both the old and newer battery technologies are in the market, leaving you to choose the better product for your device.
 Without much ado, let set our basis for comparison: Cost, Performance, Durability, and Resilience.

-The origin of Lead-based batteries was 1859, invented by a French physicist, Gaston Planté.
+The origin of Lead-based batteries was in 1859, invented by a French physicist, Gaston Planté.
 These rechargeable power units are affordable and capable of generating high currents.
 They are used for various applications, including for starter motors in an automobile.

 Benefits of Lead-based battery